Breastfeeding and working

 Let them know about the requirements that you may have for expressing your milk at work if that’s what you choose to do.

-I have met breastfeeding mothers who have relentlessly expressed and stockpiled their milk months and months before they go back to work.
+There are some breastfeeding mothers who relentlessly express and stockpile their milk for months and months before they go back to work.
+Their freezers are full of expressed milk!
+While the rationale is completely understandable, it isn’t necessary!

 Just one month before you go back is a good time to start expressing, and your baby can be given this milk by a bottle if under six months old.